newjanson/Sudoku/README.md

 #### `SudokuBoard` ####
-The `SudokuBoard` class contains all the information about the current state of the SudokuBoard.
-When a new SudokuBoard is initialized, it chooses a random .txt file from the dataset folder and converts that into a 2D list.
+The `SudokuBoard` class contains all the information about the current state of the Sudoku puzzle.
+When a new `SudokuBoard` is initialized, it chooses a random Sudoku puzzle text file from the dataset folder and converts that into a 2D list.
 This list contains all the information about each square in the game.
 The `SudokuGUI` class can then access this information and present it to the user through the GUI.